Crio-Bytes/Database/MySQL_basic_commands/README.md

 -> Insert 4-5 rows of data.
 -> View your table.

+### Activity

+-> Learn about BLOB, SET and ENUM datatype.
+-> Explore more about date and time datatypes.

 ### Congratulations!!!
 #### You just completed level-1 of your basics of MySQL.